How to slice a dictionary in Python

 - The expression

-This technique is useful when you only need a portion of the keys or values, not an entirely new dictionary.
+This approach is useful when you only need a portion of the keys or values, not an entirely new dictionary.

 Dynamically slicing based on value thresholds